GLOBAL MARKETS-Stocks surge, impact from Paris attacks seen limited

 equity markets gained on Monday as analysts saw limited economic

-the sale of luxury goods and stocks geared to tourism in the
+sale of luxury goods and stocks geared to tourism in the French

 Asian shares hit six-week lows overnight as investors bought